 We have already seen that the repeal of hereditary stipends and the integration of samurai relief plans transformed feudal status into national bonds that were further transformed into the capital to drive modernization.
 This was a creative response at the national level.
-Nonetheless, no matter how creative the response of the government because, like the rest of Asia, it faced the threat of colonization by the Western powers, and economic development would not have taken place had there not been a class of people willing to make their own creative response to policy (i.e., entrepreneurs).
-As a latecomer to the world stage, Japan's economic development required a double creative response: an institutional response by the government and an entrepreneurial response by private businessmen.
-We examine Onoda Cement as a case study of a samurai relief company that responded with entrepreneurial alertness to the government's repeal of hereditary stipends and industrialization policy, and through it we can track the double creative response of Meiji Japan.
+Nonetheless, no matter how creative the response of the government as, like the rest of Asia, it faced the threat of colonization by the Western powers, economic development would not have taken place had there not been a class of people willing to make their own creative response to policy (i.e., entrepreneurs).
+As a late comer on the world stage, economic development in Japan required a double creative response, an institutional response by the government and an entrepreneurial response by private businessmen.
+We examine Onoda Cement as a case study of a samurai relief company that responded with entrepreneurial alertness to the government's repeal of hereditary stipends and industrialization policy, and through it we track double creative response of Meiji Japan.